Go to the main content

 But what if we're fighting the wrong battle?

-I spent two years in Thailand, ostensibly building a business but really having an extended conversation with myself about what matters.
-In the night markets of Bangkok, the mountain cafés of Pai, the beach shacks of Koh Phangan, I kept meeting two types of older expats.
+Having lived in cities across the world—London, New York, Los Angeles, Bangkok, Ho Chi Minh City—I've had plenty of time to have extended conversations with myself about what matters.
+In the night markets of Bangkok, the mountain cafés in northern Thailand, the beach towns scattered across Southeast Asia, I kept meeting two types of older expats.
 The first type were still performing—still talking about their glory days, their big deals, their important connections.
 They wore their past like armor against the present.

 The second type had let all that go.
 They were learning to cook Thai food, badly.
 Taking up painting, terribly.
 Starting NGOs for street dogs or teaching English to local kids.
 They'd stopped trying to be impressive and started trying to be useful.
 Or happy.
 Or just present.